Skip to content

 All applicants must:

-• be Australian citizens or permanent residents
+• Australian citizens or Permanent Residents

-• have completed Year 11 or equivalent
+• Completion of Year 11 or equivalent, and

 Shortlisted applicants should also be prepared to participate in the following: